GeetikaSh/Data-Science-Interview-Practice/PCA.md

 ## Introduction

 As the number of features or dimensions in a dataset increases, the amount of data required to obtain a statistically significant result increases exponentially.
-This can lead to issues such as overfitting, increased computation time, and reduced accuracy of machine learning models this is known as the **curse of dimensionality** problems that arise while working with high-dimensional data.
+This can lead to issues such as overfitting, increased computation time, and reduced accuracy of machine learning models this is known as the **curse of dimensionality** problems.

-**Freature Engineering** is used to address this curse of dimentionality.
+**Freature Engineering** is used to address this _**curse of dimentionality**_.
 Feature Engineering is used to reduce the Dimentionality.
 The main Idea in to reduce the number of input features, whlile reataining all the relevant information.
 PCA transforms high-dimensional data into a lower-dimensional form while preserving as much variance as possible.
-It achieves this by identifying the principal components—directions of maximum variance in the data—and projecting the data onto these components.

 ## How PCA Works